canonical/snapd/tests/external-backend.md

 to the script.

-* From the snapd project's root execute the suite selecting the type of system of the instance, in the spread.yaml file are listed all the supported systems:
+* From the snapd project's root execute the suite selecting the type of system of the instance (spread.yaml file lists all supported systems) by executing the command:
 ```
 $ spread external:ubuntu-core-20-64
 ```